Graduate Financial Aid

 The University offers a variety of forms of financial assistance to graduate students in support of their efforts to obtain a graduate degree.
 This aid comes in the form of graduate appointments, scholarships and fellowships, awards, federal financial aid, and veteran's benefits.

 Generally, the Graduate application for admission with supporting documents serves as the application for new graduate students for the scholarship and assistantship programs available to them.
 However, some departments have separate applications.
-Students are advised to contact individual deparments for more information on any specific aid forms.
+Students are advised to contact individual departments for more information on any specific aid forms.
 Appointments are normally for one academic year and may be renewed provided that funds are available and that the student's academic and professional performance is satisfactory.
-For more information see the Graduate Appointments section of our catalog.
+For more information concerning all aspects of assistantships/ appointments, such as dates of appointment, supplemental policy, etc., see the Graduate Appointments section of our catalog.

 Information on graduate stipends can be found in our online catalog, under the graduate appointments section (scroll down till you reach it).